CUIT A-Z Index of Services

 Microsoft Office Professional and Outlook/Exchange provide core office software, network printer and copier sharing, and personal space and/or workgroup space for custom departmental applications.

 Use a single address to send mail to multiple people.

 Microsoft software for download based upon eligibiltiy.

-Blackberry mobile devices for email, calendar and contact lists.
+iPhone, iPad, wireless cards and Blackberry mobile devices for email, calendar and contact lists.
 Cell phones and calling plans.
 See also Wireless Networking.

 CUIT's NetPhone service is a modern voice-over-IP (VoIP) phone service available.

 CUIT manages the high-speed campus network infrastructure, including access to the Internet and Internet II.
 See also Networking in Apartments, Wireless Networking, Cellular Services and VPN.

 Microsoft Outlook/Exchange server provides e-mail and shared calendaring.